RichardOtter/Genealogy-scripts/RM/List citations for PersonID/ReadMe.txt

 =========================================================================DIV80==
-List all Citations for a Person given the PersonID/RIN ListCitationsForPersonID
+List all citations for a person given the RIN/PersonID ListCitationsForPersonID

 Utility application for use with RootsMagic databases